Isaacdelly/Plutus/README.md

 # Expected Output

 Every time this program checks the balance of a generated address, it will print the result to the user.
-If an empty wallet is found, then the wallet address will be printed to the terminal.
+If an empty wallet was generated, then the wallet address will be printed to the terminal.
 An example is:

 >1Kz2CTvjzkZ3p2BQb5x5DX6GEoHX2jFS45